 Magic Fountain of Montjuïc

-Not far from there, right where the Eixample and the Carles Buïgas square meet, there unfolds one of those perfect spots to discover together: the Font Màgica de Montjuïc (Magic Fountain of Montjuïc).
-Inaugurated in 1929 for the International Exhibition of Barcelona, this fountain impresses with its unspeakable show of light and sound with up to 50 combinations of both elements.
+Not far from there, right where the Eixample and the Carles Buïgas square meet, one of those perfect spots to discover together unfolds: the Font Màgica de Montjuïc (Magic Fountain of Montjuïc).
+Inaugurated in 1929 for the International Exhibition of Barcelona, this fountain impresses with its jaw-dropping light and sound show with up to 50 combinations of both elements.

 A fine musical selection accompanies the capricious movement of water, which results in an epic performance of great beauty which couples of all ages will enjoy.
-By the way: not far from there, you can find the restaurants of the Arenes shopping centre, from where to contemplate enigmatic city views.
+By the way: not far from there, you can find the restaurants of the Arenes shopping centre, from where you can contemplate the enigmatic city views.

 La Tamarita gardens

 The upper part of Barcelona is home to these beautiful gardens.
-They are little known to the people of Barcelona, yet this setting is a perfect spot to take a walk hand by hand under white locust, banana trees and jacarandas.
+One of the sercret places to go in Barcelona, this is a perfect spot to take a walk hand by hand under white locusts, planetrees and jacarandas.
 They originated as private premises that belonged to the Craywinckel family, and later were acquired by the cotton industry tycoon Alfredo Mata in the early twentieth century.
-The new owner ordered construction of a summer house and commissioned the project to the landscape architect Nicolau M. Rubió i Tudurí, who preserved the original layout.
+The new owner ordered the construction of a summer house and commissioned the landscaping project to the architect Nicolau M. Rubió i Tudurí, who preserved the original layout.
 You will find in these gardens on the peaceful paseo de Sant Gervasi, 47.

-Would you like to walk among the roses?
+Would you like to walk among hundreds of roses?
 If this idea tickles your fancy, we invite you to discover the Cervantes Park located in the Pedralbes neighbourhood.
-In addition to beautiful pergolas to have rest and sunny spaces, you will find a rose garden with about 10,000 roses of various species.
+In addition to beautiful pergolas to have a rest and sunny spaces, you will find a rose garden with about 10,000 roses of various species.
 A sensory experience you can’t miss.
 And if your trip to Barcelona takes place in summer, you will be able to attend open-air concerts there.
 Will you come the first fortnight of May?
-If so, then you will enjoy the International New Roses Competition, which was held for the first time in 2001.
+If so, then you will enjoy the International New Roses Competition, which was held in this location for the first time in 2001.

-To all these recommendations we should add some places of Barceloneta, Raval or Born neighbourhoods.
+To all these recommendations we should add some places in Barceloneta, Raval or Born neighbourhoods.
 However, we prefer to keep these and other surprises for our upcoming posts.

-So, if you want to try these unique experiences, there is nothing better than renting your apartment in Barcelona with Lugaris.
+Therefore, if you want to try these unique experiences, there is nothing better than renting your apartment in Barcelona with a terrace with Lugaris.
 In this way, we assure you that your rest will be as exclusive, as the most special romantic places in Barcelona.

-Would you add any suggestions to our list?
+Would you add any suggestions to our list of romantic places in Barcelona?
 In that case, do not hesitate to send us your comments.
 We are looking forward to hearing from you!